 History & Heritage Museums

-Doha Traditional Dhow Cruise With Corniche Walk USD 77.43’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Walking tour of Porto’s rich history and culture USD 32’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.